"The Glorious". One of the bright new stars created for the Firstborn.

 The Book of Lost Tales I includes the

-of Nielluin, the "Blue Bee" or "Bee of Azure", and plainly states that
+earlier name of Nielluin, the "Blue Bee" or "Bee of Azure", and plainly states that it

 is Sirius in "Commentary on 'The Tale of the Sun and Moon'".